 How to divide your community estate

-If you become the primary conservator of your children in your divorce case then you will also be entitled to receive child support from the possessory conservator.
-Child support is paid as a function of how many children you and your spouse had together that are under the age of 18 or have not yet graduated from high school.
+If you become the primary conservator of your children in your divorce case, you will also be entitled to receive child support from the possessory conservator.
+Child support is paid as a function of how many children you and your spouse had together under the age of 18 or who have not yet graduated from high school.
 For starters, the court will assess how many children you have before it and apply that against a range of different factors in your case.
 The Texas family code contains guidelines for child support that would dictate 20% of your expenses net monthly income going towards child support each month if one child were before it.

 Spousal maintenance/Contractual alimony